anilmainali/Everyday-Learning/Inspirational-Quotes.md

 > # The secret of getting ahead is getting started.
 > Mark Twain

+> # Don't be afraid to start over.
+It's a new chance to rebuild what you want.
+> Billy Cox

 > # Live as if you were to die tomorrow.
 Learn as if you were to live forever.
 > By Mahatma Gandhi